beatricecrippa/challenge1/README.md

 ### Lessons Learned
 + Importance of documenting with README.md
 + Utilization of templates and if constexpr statements
 + Utilization of GetPot library
++ Utilization of GitHub